Intent - What are we trying to achieve?

 · Core Theme 2: Relationships – Feelings and Emotions, Healthy Relationships, Valuing Difference (Spring Term)

 · Core Theme 3: Living in the Wider World – Rights and Responsibilities, Environment, Money (Summer Term)

-YFPS chose to cover every learning opportunity from the Programme of Study at least once within the primary phase, and usually more than once, to help build a spiral programme of learning year on year.
-YFPS decided in which year groups to address the learning opportunity and the corresponding learning objectives (from the Primary Toolkit) to reflect the context of the school and local community, and to address their pupils’ needs and stages of development.
-The Curriculum framework whole school overview gives a brief summary or ‘at a glance view’ of what is taught under the core theme and topic title, in each term, for each year group, across the school.
+We have chosen to cover every learning opportunity from the Programme of Study at least once within the primary phase, and usually more than once, to help build a spiral programme of learning year-on-year.
+We in which year groups to address the learning opportunity and the corresponding learning objectives (from the Primary Toolkit) to reflect the context of the school and local community, and to address pupils’ needs and stages of development.
+The Curriculum framework whole-school overview gives a brief summary of what is taught under the core theme and topic title, in each term, for each year group, across the school.
 It also provides a quick and simple way to view the progression of learning throughout the primary phase.